 The bucket they have is not Kerorin, but has another advertisement for the popular Japanese game, Momotetsu.
 It’s very rarely seen in Tokyo’s public baths.

 You can find English subtitled instructions next to the bandai, but it’s better to know how to bath before going.
 You can also read our article: The Art and Manner of Bathing in Japan

 ① You need to take a shower before soaking yourself in the bathtub.
 The old Japanese way of washing uses a tub and a wash cloth to wash your body.
 Sit on a chair and scrub your body with the wash cloth!

 ② The water tap is divided into cold and hot, so mix them to your preferred temperature.

-③ After washing your body, let’s soak into the bathtub.
-You can’t bring a towel in, and if you have long hair, you have to tie it up with a hairband.
+③ After washing your body, soak into the bathtub.
+You can’t bring your towel in, and if you have long hair, you have to tie it up with a hairband.

 ④ If the water is too hot, you can add cold water from the water tap in the bathtub.
 By immersing myself in hot water, I feel all my fatigue washed away!
 It also feels good to bath repeatedly by cooling your body with cold water.

 ⑤ When leaving the bath you should dry off a bit, so that the changing room doesn’t become inundated with water.